May Arkwright Hutton

 May Arkwright Hutton (July 21, 1860 – October 6, 1915) was a suffrage leader and labor rights advocate in the early history of the Pacific Northwest of the United States.

-Biography
+She played a large role in Washington's women's suffrage movement.

+Early life

 May Arkwright Hutton, who has been described as an orphan by some sources, is now often believed to have been illegitimate.
 She was raised by her paternal grandfather, Aza, in Washingtonville, Ohio.
 Aza, who was blind, enjoyed political meetings and May often accompanied him.

+Mining

 In 1883, she moved to Idaho, where she owned and operated a boarding house in Kellogg.
 In 1887, she married Levi "Al" Hutton, one of her customers.
 They moved to Wallace, Idaho where she oversaw the dining hall of the Wallace Hotel and her husband worked for the Northern Pacific Railroad.
 May and Al were part of a group of miners that struck it rich when discovering a vast silver mine.
 When miners dynamited the Bunker Hill and Sullivan's mine concentrator in Wardner, Idaho, Al was the engineer of the train used to deliver the dynamite.

 Al was arrested in connection to the destruction of the Bunker Hill and Sullivan's mine concentrator, and held in a stockade known as the "bull pen".
 He was soon released, but May continued to write letters to Governor Steunenberg of Idaho and to newspapers in the name of the Western Federation of Miners.
 She accused the Governor of taking bribes of up to $50,000 and being a traitor to the union cause.

 In 1897, the Huttons invested in the successful Hercules silver mine.

-Hutton was a candidate for the Idaho State Senate in 1904, but was defeated.